ArgentVASIMR/FD-LoRA/README.md

-# Furry Diffusion LoRA Training
+# Argent's LoRA Training Set-Up
-This repository regards LoRA training efforts from Furry Diffusion, a discord server focusing on AI art and its use for the furry fandom.
-You can find us here: discord.gg/furrydiffusion
+This repo contains a simple program intended for use in kohya-ss's sd-scripts, specifically its LoRA training functionality.
+For anyone looking for 'use-me.ps1', this program has replaced it.